longhorn/longhorn/README.md

 ```
 Longhorn is up at port 8080
 ```
-Congratulation!
+Congratulations!
 Now you have Longhorn running on the host and can access the UI at `http://<host_ip>:8080`.

 #### Setup a simple NFS server for backup store
 Longhorn's backup feature requires an NFS server or an S3 endpoint.
 You can setup a simple NFS server on the same host and use that to store backups.